pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 ## Part 1: Measuring weather data

-I used the BME280 sensor together with [Adafruit's BME280 Python libray](https://github.com/adafruit/Adafruit_Python_BME280).
+I used the BME280 sensor which measures temperature, humidity, and atmospheric pressure, together with [Adafruit's BME280 Python libray](https://github.com/adafruit/Adafruit_Python_BME280).
 It is pretty straightforward to use the example script to initialize the sensor and begin reading the data.

 ## Part 2: Configuring MySQL and writing data to it